loadOne

 An example of the callback function might be:

-const dbClient = unary;
+const dbClient = shared;

 const rows = await dbClient.query(